AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    * Secondary metric statistics (total and percent)

+### Change the color of a node or line between nodes

+The option to change the color is available when selecting

+* Individual nodes

+* The line between nodes

+### Rename one or more nodes

+The option to rename is available when selecting

+* Individual nodes

+* Multiple nodes

+### Apply a breakdown to a node

+The option to apply a breakdown is available when selecting

+* Individual nodes

+* Multiple nodes

+* The line between nodes

+### Publish an audience

+The option to apply a breakdown is available when selecting

+* Individual nodes

+* Multiple nodes

+* Multiple lines between nodes

+### Trend a node (what does this mean?
+What does the Trend option do?)

+The option to trend is available when selecting

+* Individual nodes

+* Multiple nodes

+* The line between nodes

+* Multiple lines between nodes

+### View the most popular next or previous nodes

+The option to view the most popular next or previous nodes is available when selecting

+* Individual nodes

+* Multiple nodes

+### Duplicate nodes

+The option to duplicate is available when selecting

+* Multiple nodes

+### Create a segment

+The option to create a segment is available when selecting

+* Individual nodes

+* Multiple nodes

+* The line between nodes

+* Multiple lines between nodes

+### Create an audience

+(Works only when selecting between two nodes?
+Is this different than publishing an audience (which you can do when selecting one or more nodes?))

+The option to create an audience is available when selecting

+* The line between nodes

+### Rearrange nodes

+Journeys in Journey canvas consist of a flexible graph of nodes and arrows representing any combination of events, dimension items, and filters.

+You can drag nodes on the canvas to rearrange the events and conditions of the journey.
+As you do, data updates accordingly.

+### Combine nodes

+The option to trend is available when selecting

+* Multiple nodes

+The logic that is applied to nodes when they are combined differs depending on the component types you are combining, as follows:

+* When you combine multiple filters, they are joined with AND.

+* When you combine multiple dimension items or metrics, they are joined with OR.

+Do either of the following to combine nodes in Journey canvas:

+* Drag a node onto another node.

+* Select the nodes that you want to combine, right-click one of the selected nodes, then select **Combine**.<!--Is there a limit on how many you can combine? -->

 ### Connect nodes

 You can connect nodes that are already on the canvas, or you can connect a node when adding it to the canvas.